 Our current headquarters is located in Givatayim, Israel, where we lease approximately 141,000 square feet, which lease is set to expire in April 2032.
-We have other offices including New York, Burlington, London, Paris, Tokyo and Singapore.
+We also have offices in other locations, including New York, Burlington, London, Tokyo, Prague, Zurich, Santiago and Singapore.
 These offices are leased, and we do not own any real property.
 We believe that our current facilities are adequate to meet our current needs.